iamsagb/NavigationManager/README.md

 3. Handle navigation using the NavigationManager functions from `NavigationManagingObject` Protocol

 ```
-    /// Navigate back in the navigation stack by a specified number of destinations.
-    ///
-    /// - Parameter count: The number of destinations to navigate back by.
-    /// If the count exceeds the number of destinations in the stack, the stack is emptied.

     func navigateBack(_ count: Int)

-    /// Navigate back to a specific destination in the stack, removing all destinations that come after it.
-    ///
-    /// - Parameter destination: The destination to navigate back to.
-    /// If the destination does not exist in the stack, no action is taken.
     func navigateBack(to destination: Destination)

-    /// Resets the navigation stack to its initial state, effectively navigating to the root destination.
     func navigateToRoot()

-    /// Appends a new destination to the navigation stack, moving forward in the navigation flow.
-    ///
-    /// - Parameter destination: The destination to navigate to.
     func navigate(to destination: Destination)

-    /// Appends multiple new destinations to the navigation stack.
-    ///
-    /// - Parameter destinations: An array of destinations to append to the navigation stack.
     func navigate(to destinations: [Destination])

-    /// Replaces the current navigation stack with a new set of destinations.
-    ///
-    /// - Parameter destinations: An array of new destinations to set as the navigation stack.
     func replace(with destinations: [Destination])
 ```